fpaleixo/arbolom/README.md

 # ARBoLoM (**A**SP-based **R**evision of **B**oolean **L**ogical **M**odels)
 The ARBoLoM tool aims to automate the revision of Boolean logical models, with fully Answer Set Programming-based consistency checking and repair algorithms.

+## Encoding Directories
+The encodings responsible for verifying the consistency of a model given [stable state](https://github.com/fpaleixo/arbolom/blob/main/encodings/consistency/ss_consistency.lp), [synchronous](https://github.com/fpaleixo/arbolom/blob/main/encodings/consistency/sync_consistency.lp), or [asynchronous observations](https://github.com/fpaleixo/arbolom/blob/main/encodings/consistency/async_consistency.lp), can be found [here](https://github.com/fpaleixo/arbolom/tree/main/encodings/consistency).

+The encodings responsible for repairing a function using [stable state](https://github.com/fpaleixo/arbolom/blob/main/encodings/repairs/repairs_stable.lp), [synchronous](https://github.com/fpaleixo/arbolom/blob/main/encodings/repairs/repairs_sync.lp), or [asynchronous observations](https://github.com/fpaleixo/arbolom/blob/main/encodings/repairs/repairs_async.lp), can be found [here](https://github.com/fpaleixo/arbolom/tree/main/encodings/repairs).

 ## Installation (2 alternatives)

 ### Using Google Colab
 All scripts can be tested with no installation by using Google Colab.
 Just download the repository and change the working directory to the arbolom folder.

 ### Using a local installation
-For a local installation, Python 3.8 or above is required, alongside the [clingo package](https://pypi.org/project/clingo/).
+For a local installation, Python 3.6 or above is required, alongside the [clingo package](https://pypi.org/project/clingo/).
 Detailed instructions can be found in the [potassco website](https://potassco.org/clingo/).

 ## Running the Scripts